mdpletcher/SLR_random_forest_pletcher/README.md

 ## Motivation

-The accuracy of current operational SLR methods is largely unknown over the western U.S. and over complex terrain.
-In this study, we validate operational SLR methods and a newly developed random forest (RF) based SLR algorithm using high quality snowfall observations at a mountain site in Little Cottonwood Canyon, Utah.
-We find the RF-based SLR method produces more accurate SLR forecasts at this location, which can be used by forecasters and snow-safety personnel.
+In this study, we developed a random forest based snow-to-liquid ratio (SLR) algorithm using high quality snowfall observations at a mountain site in Little Cottonwood Canyon, UT [Wassserstein and Steenburgh 2023](https://hive.utah.edu/concern/datasets/8s45q882q) and the ERA reanalysis [Hersbach et al. 2018](https://doi.org/10.24381/cds.bd0915c6)

 ## Background on example dataset